“The greatest gift you can give the world is a peaceful mind.”

 He said to focus on building the good in ourselves and the negative will take care of itself.
 He told us that when something is causing fear and distress, it will help if we don’t add the fear and chaos of our own mind to the universal energy field.
 Yes, do take action to help by working within our community or field of influence.
 Another valuable contribution is to work with our own mind.

 Join me for 8 Sundays March 1 through April 26 (no class Easter Sunday) as we work with seeing and releasing what is in the way of your own peaceful mind.
-Cost $99 USD
+Regular cost $99 USD.
+Now Free

 Are you a regular in daily practice?
 If so, it’s free for you!
 Email me so I can put you on the list. email@example.com